Tyler-Clayton/post-install-config/README.md

 <img src="https://i.imgur.com/trv3weH.png" height="80%" width="80%" alt="New agents"/>
 </p>
 <p>
 <h3> Step 6: Configure Users </h3> Next, we will configure the users, who simply put, are the people opening tickets.
 To add users, switch to the "Agent Panel".
-Under "Users", click "Creat New User".
+Under "Users", click "Create New User".
 Name the first user "Karen Karen" with an email of "Karen@osticket.com", and "Add User".
 We will now add one more user.
 Following the same steps with the name Ken.
 </p>
 <br />
 <img src="https://i.imgur.com/GFUOmmu.png" height="80%" width="80%" alt="New Users"/>